Camera Icon

 The principal goal of my project was to organize the various documents and images so that they would be accessible.
 ABC was considering next steps for its Archives and members of the Executive Committee needed to know the content of the collection in order to make informed decisions.

 My work included removing documents from envelopes, folders, binders and small boxes, reviewing and classifying them, and then placing them in archival folders and boxes.
 The hands-on work also involved some minor conservation.
 For example, rusted staples and rubber bands were replaced with stainless steel staples.
-Original clippings promoting the Club’s activities spanning 1912-2009 were retained.
+Original clippings promoting the club’s activities spanning 1912-2009 were retained.
 The clippings were mounted on archival cardstock with corners and placed in sleeves.
 Clippings placed in files with other documents were copied to prevent damage from acid migration, or placed behind a protective barrier.
 Documents on poor-quality papers also were copied.
-Extra copies of the Club Program were returned to Lois Richardson.
+Extra copies of the club Program were returned to Lois Richardson.
 Other duplicates and materials of a routine nature were not retained, e.g., directions to an event, confirmations, etc.

 After processing, the Allen Bird Club Archives totaled 4.6 linear feet and consisted of meeting minutes, announcements, count and census records, financial reports, histories, membership lists, officer’s papers, programs, reference materials, and more.
-This volume also includes 1.5 linear feet of materials documenting the Club’s efforts to establish and maintain the Fannie Stebbins Memorial Wildlife Refuge.
-Records pertaining to the Refuge were boxed as a separate group of records.
+This volume also includes 1.5 linear feet of materials documenting the club’s efforts to establish and maintain the Fannie Stebbins Memorial Wildlife Refuge.
+Records pertaining to the refuge were boxed as a separate group of records.

 SERIES DESCRIPTIONS

 The records of the Allen Bird Club were arranged into 12 series based on their format and function.
-The Organizational Records consist of meetings materials, lists of officers and procedural records.
-The meetings files span 1916-2013 (with gaps) and contain minutes for regular and executive committee meetings, annual meetings and reports, presidents’ reports and other documents.
+The Organizational Records consist of meeting materials, lists of officers and procedural records.
+The files for Meetings span 1916-2013 (with gaps) and contain minutes for regular and executive committee meetings, annual meetings and reports, presidents’ reports and other documents.
 The minutes include information about field trips and bird sightings, speaker’s presentations, endangered birds, chemical pesticides and more.
 For example, an appeal from the MA State Fish and Game Commission urging people not to shoot Ruffed Grouse or Partridge is recorded in the minutes for November 18, 1918.
 A presentation by Fannie Stebbins is summarized in the minutes for November 21, 1927.
-She suggested that “those seeking to interest beginners in bird study should not ignore our commonest birds” and to consider shape, size and the pose of birds as well as color when trying to identify birds.
-The minutes for May 2, 1949 contain reference to communications from the National Audubon Society about the effects of the new insecticides on birds, animals and fish life and a request to oppose amendments to the Duck Stamp Act that would allow the Department of the Interior to approve hunting in future wildlife refuges.
+She suggested that “those seeking to interest beginners in bird study should not ignore our commonest birds” and to consider the shape, size and the pose of birds as well as their color when trying to identify birds.
+The minutes for May 2, 1949 contain reference to communications from the National Audubon Society about the effects of the new insecticides on birds, animals and fish life and a request to oppose amendments to the Duck Stamp Act that would allow the U.S. Department of the Interior to approve hunting in future wildlife refuges.
 A motion to “appoint a Committee to investigate the possibility of acquiring land to be used as a Bird Sanctuary” is noted in the minutes for September 26, 1949.
 A file for the Sanctuary Committee contains information about the selection of the Longmeadow Flats for a sanctuary and the challenges for financing its creation (1950-1951).
 Minutes during the 1960s document efforts to learn about pesticides and to control indiscriminate aerial spraying.
-The minutes for December 9, 1963 describe a letter-writing campaign to dissuade the Springfield Park Department from setting aside funds to pay for the spraying of DDT to control Dutch elm disease.
+The minutes for December 9, 1963 describe a letter-writing campaign to dissuade the Springfield Park Department from setting aside funds to pay for the spraying of DDT to control Dutch Elm Disease.
 More than 100 members, approximately 40 percent of the membership, sent letters.
 After 1978 there are large gaps in the meeting files.

-The Announcements and Mailings files (1951-2022, with gaps) primarily consist of letters from Club presidents to members about upcoming activities, planned films, finances, and more.
+The Announcements and Mailings files (1951-2022, with gaps) primarily consist of letters from club presidents to members about upcoming activities, planned films, finances, and more.
 Many letters reference the need to broaden the membership and engage the public, particularly youngsters.
 Environmental issues are also a focus.
 For example, in his letters to members, Seth Kellogg urged members to “speak out against the prevalent belief in growth at any cost, and to educate the public in the recreational value of nature study.”
 He also sought to make the fall hawk watch an event on par with the Christmas Count and the May Census, noting that “the migration of diurnal birds is an event we are only beginning to understand” (August 1979).
 In his letter to members, Bill Platenik focused on acid rain and urged members to “consider the positions of candidates on acid rain in particular and environmental issues in general” when voting (August 14, 1984) and Dee Puff informed members that an extra line for contribution to “Wildlife Futures,” a conference on the ecological state of our state, was provided on the membership form (1988).

-The Events files (1923-2012) contain information about Club anniversaries, annual meetings and banquets, and other activities and programs.
-The Club joined with Springfield College to develop exhibits for display at the Western MA Flower Show at the Eastern States Exposition (1952 and 1953).
+The Events files (1923-2012) contain information about club anniversaries, annual meetings and banquets, and other activities and programs.
+The club partnered with Springfield College to develop exhibits for display at the Western MA Flower Show at the Eastern States Exposition (1952 and 1953).
 Their “Picnic Grove” exhibit won a gold medal in 1952 and the exhibit for 1953 received a first prize award from the Connecticut Valley Horticultural Society.
 The files contain clippings, background and comments by attendees.
 In addition, the file for 1952 contains a hand-out on DDT (“Who Killed Cock Robin”).
-There also are files for meetings and conferences hosted or sponsored by the Club, including the MA Audubon Futures Conference (November 12, 1988) and the First Annual Mass Birders Meeting (November 18, 1989).
+There also are files for meetings and conferences hosted or sponsored by the club, including the MA Audubon Futures Conference (November 12, 1988) and the First Annual Mass Birders Meeting (November 18, 1989).
 Other files relate to the wildlife series of lectures and films that ABC and Laughing Brook Education Center held at the Duggan School (1975-1995).
 Additional information about this long-time program can be found in the papers of Grace Fleming, who was chair of the film series during the 1980s and 1990s, and Ernest Yates.
 (SEE Officers’ Files.)

 The majority of files in the Financial series hold Annual Reports of the Treasurer (1918/19-1924/25, 1936/1937) and Annual Financial Reports (1950-1992/93 with gaps, 2004/2005).
 Other files document donations by ABC and bequests to ABC.
-There are also files for the Rachel Phelps Fund (background on the fund and contributions, 2004/2005), the Tower Fund (a list of contributions, 6/1950) and the IRS’s 501 (c) (3) determination (1987).
+There are also files for the Rachel Phelps Fund (background on the fund and contributions, 2004/2005), the Tower Fund (a list of contributions, June 1950) and the IRS’s 501 (c) (3) determination (1987).
 Additional information about the use of the Rachael Phelps Fund can be found in the papers of Kathy Conway.
 (SEE Officers’ Files.)

 The majority of files in the Membership series contain handwritten alphabetical lists of members.
 The span dates for the available membership lists are: 1918/19-1922/23, 1930-1935 and 1945-1946.
 The lists are in fragile condition.
 While the names of new members are noted in the minutes, there are gaps in the information about members and membership statistics.
-A complete list of members was added to the Program for the 1967/68 season.
-(SEE Printed Material for additional information about the content of the Program.)
+A complete list of members was added to the Program (booklet) for the 1967/68 season.
+(SEE Printed Material for additional information about the content of the booklet.)

-In addition, there is information about the Club’s efforts to raise awareness about hunting and the impact of lead shot.
-A copy of a letter written by Club secretary June Osgood notes that lead shot has proven to be the cause of many bird deaths.
+In addition, there is information about the club’s efforts to raise awareness about hunting and the impact of lead shot.
+A copy of a letter written by club secretary June Osgood notes that lead shot has proven to be the cause of many bird deaths.
 She urged the MA Division of Fisheries and Wildlife to consider a more aggressive stance on its policy, noting that “a total ban on lead shot is not unrealistic” (1986).
 Diane Puff expressed opposition to the MA Senate Bill 994 that allowed for the hunting of migratory waterfowl on Sundays (1988).

-Other files document the educational efforts of Officers.
-Helen Bates shared information about plantings to support birds.
-She was a student of Fannie Stebbins who inspired her interest in nature.
-Another file contains Seth Kellogg’s “Birds of the Air” column for The Republican (2010-2012).
 Included in the papers of Ernest Yates is information about the National Audubon Screen Tour films shown to members during the early 1950s.
 Finally, there is a financial analysis of the Wildlife Film Series and the reasons for its decline in profits (1995).
 The analysis was prepared by Grace Fleming.

 In addition, biographical information for Fannie Stebbins is contained in the Officers files.
 There are profiles of Ms. Stebbins, tributes following her death, and a recollection of her school days titled “District No. 7.”
 Her essay evidently was included in a booklet commemorating the 75th Anniversary of Glendale Church in North Wilbraham in 1943.

-The Newsletter files span from 1930 to 1986 and contain samples of a few Club publications.
+The Newsletter files span from 1930 to 1986 and contain samples of a few club publications.
 Gladys Todd produced the Allen Bird Club Bulletin and two issues from 1935 are available.
-The Bulletin contains information about the Audubon Bird Census (December 1934) and sightings by Fannie Stebbins, Robert Sherwood and others.
+The bulletin contains information about the Audubon Bird Census (December 1934) and sightings by Fannie Stebbins, Robert Sherwood and others.
 Some spring migrants appeared ahead of schedule following an unusually strong wind at the Agawam Meadows according to a review of sightings on March 16, 1935.
-Bluebirds, a Black-crowned Night Heron, Meadowlarks, Fox and Savannah Sparrows, and two Sparrow Hawks (kestrels) were among the birds observed.
+Bluebirds, a Black-crowned Night Heron, Eastern Meadowlarks, Fox and Savannah Sparrows, and two Sparrow Hawks (kestrels) were among the birds observed.

 Three sample newsletters from the 1950s contain program information and general news.
 These are the Newsletter, later edited by Jim Crowe (November 1951 and January 1952), News Droppings by Goldie Finch, Assoc.
 Editor (February 1952) and The Worm: The Monthly Grumblings from the Gizzard of ABC by A. Bryck Mason, Assoc.
 Editor (March 1952).